EriseHe/notebook/content/notes/理论/概率机器学习/隐藏变量模型/Normalizing Flows (NF).md

 p_X(x) = p_Z(f^{-1}(x)) \cdot \left|\frac{d}{dx} f^{-1}(x)\right|
 $$

-We now plot **both distributions** to see how the transformation shifts and stretches the density.
+we now plot **both distributions** to see how the transformation shifts and stretches the density.

 ### 1.2.1 Change of Variables: Intuition